prateekeserwani/MOS-Rating/README.md

 * Non-text regions cannot be removed accidently

 ## Scores:
 The allowed values of scores are five discrete values.
 These values are 1, 2, 3, 4,and 5.
-The best is 5, whereas the worst is 1.
+The rating 5 is for excellent, whereas the 1 is for bad.

 ## Installation: